-Azathioprine is an anti-inflammatory agent used to treat rheumatoid arthritis and other inflammatory conditions.
+Azathioprine is an anti-inflammatory medicine used to treat rheumatoid arthritis and other inflammatory conditions.
 It works by suppressing the blood cells that cause inflammation.
 Azathioprine is used to reduce signs and symptoms of rheumatoid arthritis, such as joint swelling, pain, tiredness, and duration of morning stiffness.
 Azathioprine is commonly known by the brand name Imuran®.

 How do I take it?